grok.org.uk:/#

 ssh-keygen -x -f ~user/.ssh/id_dsa > id_dsa_secsh.pub (Sun SSH)

-*note that Sun requires the private key as an input, whereas OpenSSH can convert directly from a public key to SECSH format.
+Note: Sun requires the private key as input, whereas OpenSSH can convert directly from a public key.
+PuTTY and SSH.com clients use SECSH format natively, so no conversion is required.

 scp id_dsa_secsh.pub user@target:/home/user/.ssh2/id_dsa_secsh.pub